splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 The following permissions can be set: **View**, **Edit** or **both** of them.
 After the necessary permission is set, the field will be visible in the **My profile** section of the Customer Portal.

-Items that you have chosen to view only on a customer account will have darkened background field, and items for which you have granted edit rights to customer will be displayed with white background field.
+Items that you have chosen to view only on a customer account will have dimmed background field, and items for which you have granted edit rights to customer will be displayed with white background field.

 ![Additional attributes in profile](additional_attr.png)